Possible Porcine Allergy

 Dr. Goodpet actually worked better then the 1st two for one of our EPI members

-Also… go online and buy Ox Bile enzymes add to whatever mix you settle on and see if this further helps things.
+Also… if using plant enzymes…. try adding Ox Bile enzymes add to whatever mix you settle on and see if this further helps things.